N-0-MAD/Reddit-sentiment-analysis-with-Longitudinal-Geospatial-Crisis-Trend-Analysis/README.md

 ## **Overview**
 A significant amount of research has been conducted on sentiment analysis of social media posts, particularly on platforms like Reddit and Twitter.
 Many state-of-the-art methods leverage deep learning techniques for enhanced sentiment classification.This project aims to analyze Reddit posts to classify sentiments and assess crisis-related discussions.
-In this project, I have fine-tuned a **DistilBERT** model on a dataset of 1,825 Reddit posts, collected using the Reddit API.
+In this project, I have fine-tuned a **DistilBERT** model on a dataset of 1,825 Reddit posts, collected using the **Reddit API**.
 The sentiment analysis is performed on the combined title and content of each post to gain deeper insights.
 For sentiment classification, I have used **TextBlob** to categorize posts as positive, negative, or neutral.
 Additionally, the fine-tuned DistilBERT model is employed to classify the risk level of each post, helping to identify crisis-related discussions.
 ### **Important Files:**
 - **reddit data.ipynb**: Code for fetching reddit data using API KEY